isaacwen01/DH110/Assignments/A08/README.md

 ## UX storytelling
 UX storytelling is the key to empathizing and understanding the user.
 Storytelling essentially places the designer in the user’s shoes, allowing them to imagine problems the user faces and visualize how the user may respond to them.
 This allows them to design product features that more directly resolve the pain points of the user.
 Most importantly, UX storytelling helps the designer get rid of any biases they might have had and design in a human-centered manner.

 Throughout my research, I created two personas––Mia, the aspiring driver applying for a permit for the first time, and Frida, the retired grandmother hoping to renew her license.
-For each persona, I gave them a story to make them feel like plausible users of the website, and more importantly, identified their needs, pain points, and goals.
+For each persona, I gave them a story to make them feel like plausible users of the website.
+More importantly, I identified their needs, pain points, and goals.
 I also created empathy maps to gauge how each user would feel as they worked through the site.
 [Read more about the personas...](https://raw.githubusercontent.com/isaacwen01/DH110/main/Assignments/A04/README.md)

 <img src="/DH110/blob/main/Assignments/A08/Mia%20Persona.png" alt="Mia">
 <img src="/DH110/blob/main/Assignments/A08/Frida%20Persona.png" alt="Frida">